HedvigS/personal-cookbook/R/cldf_for_dummies.md

   track of which **version** you are using.
 - if you use python, make sure to check out pycldf and cldfbench
 - if you use rcldf, keep an eye out for rcldf which is in development
+- this document is about how to navigate existing CLDF-datasets as an “end-user”, not how to make one
 - there already exists a lot of documentation on how CLDF works, this document is not meant to be exhaustive but just a gentle entry to get you going.
 For more, see